quat1024/incorporeal/README.md

 ### What's left to do?

-* Can i get uhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh 🅱🅱🅱🅱oneless block model
-* with a large coke and a side of Tesr
-* Understandable have a nice day.
+* Hire a goddamn artist lol
-* clean up Todo comments

 ### What's planned for the next update?

-* ~~Corporea spark augment x d~~too hard, pr that
+* ~~Corporea spark augment x d~~too hard and hacky, pr that
-* More options for corporea sparks (byebye dropper spark chains)
+* More options for corporea sparks?
-* Data boxes
+* "Data boxes"
+* The little worldgen structure thingie.
 * MORE COREMODDING????!??!!